cjdbarlow/Part-One/temperature.md

 This is used in mercury thermometers.
 These consist of:
 * A graduated **evacuated capillary** of negligible volume, attached to
 * A mercury resevoir, of much greater volume, separated by
-* A constriction ring, which prevents travel of mercury up the capillary by gravity
+* A constriction ring
+Prevents travel of mercury up the capillary by gravity.

+Mechanism:
+* When heated, the kinetic energy of the mercury increases and it expands, forcing it up the capillary
+As the thermal expansion coefficient for all liquids is very small, the capillary must be of a very small volume to create a useable device.
-When heated, the kinetic energy of the mercury increases and it expands, forcing it up the capillary.
-The speed that this occurs is related to the **time-constant** of the system, typically 30 seconds.
+* The speed that this occurs is related to the **time-constant** of the system, typically 30 seconds.
 Measurement takes ~4 time-constants, i.e. 2 minutes.

 ####Pros
 * Easy to use
 * Accurate
+* Reusable
+* Sterilisable
+* Cheap

 ####Cons
 * Slow response
+Only accurate once it has reached thermal equilibrium.
 * Glass can break
 May cause release of mercury or alcohol.
 * Inaccurate at: